You still haven’t started using Facebook Analytics, have you?

 To create your event source group, choose the option in the top right-hand corner:

-Next, name your event source group and choose the apps, pixels, and the pages you want to be included in your reports:
+Next, name your event source group and choose the apps, pixels, and pages you want to be included in your reports.
+Follow the setup as mentioned.
+Now, your dashboard will be all set up.

 Using Your Dashboard